Internal Grant Opportunities

 Translational Research Development Grants

-Wright State University Boonshoft School of Medicine will launch a new internal funding mechanism in the 2013-14 academic year.
+Wright State University Boonshoft School of Medicine launched a new internal funding mechanism in the 2013-14 academic year.
 The Translational Research Development Grant Program will provide a mechanism to link basic scientists with clinician-investigators.
 It will promote, cultivate and establish innovative translational clinical research programs that have a high probability of attracting external funding and/or have potential for the generation of intellectual property and commercialization.
 Proposals must identify at least one basic scientist and one clinician-investigator as Co-Principal Investigators.
 See the guidelines.

 Medical Student Research Funding